n3oltd/support/docs/01-engage/08-data/03-imports/06-import-data-via-csv-feed/02-simple-donations/index.md

 sidebar_position: 2
 ---

-In this guide, let us look at how to import simple donation data into its respective queue.
+In this guide, let us look at how to import simple donation data in Engage.

 ## Import Donation Data via Donation Feed